Formula9/Framework/F9/Application/README.md

 	$app->run();

-Subsequent calls to AppFactory::make() return a reference to the previously create Application object.
+Subsequent calls to AppFactory::make() return a reference to the previously created Application object.